National Council Against Health Fraud: History

-NCAHF stated that its funding was primarily derived from membership dues, newsletter subscriptions, and consumer information services.
-Membership was open to everyone, with members and consultants located all over the world.
-NCAHF's officers and board members served without compensation.
-NCAHF stated they united consumers with health professionals, educators, researchers, attorneys, and others.

 Position on health issues

 Acupuncture

 The NCAHF asserted that acupuncture is scientifically unproven as a modality of treatment.
 In 1990, it said that research during the past twenty years had failed to demonstrate that acupuncture was effective against any disease.
 Perceived effects of acupuncture are, argued the NCAHF, probably due to a combination of expectation, suggestion and other psychological mechanisms.
 The NCAHF pointed out that acupuncture was banned in China in 1929 but underwent a resurgence in the 1960s.
 The organization also advocated that insurance companies should not be required to cover acupuncture treatment and that licensure of lay acupuncturists should be phased out.

 Amalgam fillings

 There has been some controversy regarding the use of amalgam fillings by dentists, because the amalgam contains mercury.
 Some forms of mercury are toxic to humans, but the NCAHF cites the CDC in stating that there is no evidence that "the health of the vast majority of people with amalgam is compromised" or that "removing amalgam fillings has a beneficial effect on health".
 The NCAHF criticizes those who they believe exploit unfounded public fears for financial gain.
 NCAHF asserts that breath, urine and blood testing for mercury are inaccurate.
 Other tests for mercury exposure described by the NCAHF as invalid can include skin testing, stool testing, hair analysis and electrodermal testing.